Dr Jill Aubrey

 Most people come to counselling because they feel they need some help and support to deal with aspects of their life, relationships, or current or past experiences which are troubling them.
-At one time or another, most of us feel like this.
-Over the last 10 years, I have worked therapeutically with many many clients, of all ages and from all backgrounds, to offer each person a safe, supportive and confidential space in which they can explore their life experiences and feelings.
-As an experienced counsellor and psychologist I ensure my clients feel accepted and listened to, warmly and without judgement, and I help each person to find ways of exploring and making positive changes to their lives.
+Over the last 12 years, I have worked with many clients, both individuals and couples, of all ages and from all backgrounds.
+I try to offer each person or couple a safe, supportive and confidential space in which they can explore their life experiences, relationships and feelings.
+As an experienced therapist and psychologist, I ensure my clients feel accepted and listened to and I try to help each person to find ways of exploring and making positive changes to their lives.

 How I work

-Throughout the time we work together, I will check in with you to understand how you feel and what is working for you.
-I have experience and skills in many different therapeutic models and ways of working, and offer therapy which integrates many different approaches including client-centred, psycho-dynamic, mindfulness, solution focused therapy and CBT.
+I have experience and skills in many different therapeutic models and ways of working, so the therapy I offer will be tailored to meet your needs, and will integrate psychodynamic, psychosexual, person centred, psychological and behavioural work as needed for individuals and couples.
 Different models of therapy help different people; we are all unique.
-So, the therapy I provide is always moulded to meet the unique needs, aims and wishes of each client I work with.
+So, the therapy I provide is always tailored to meet the unique needs of each individual or couple I work with.

-Please get in touch if you have any questions at all, or would like to arrange an initial consultation.
-You may contact me in confidence by phone or email.
+Please get in touch if you have any questions, or would like to arrange an initial chat by phone, or would like to arrange to see me.
+You may contact me in confidence by email.
+I will try to respond within 48 hours.
 It would be lovely to hear from you.

 Training, qualifications & experience